-- 1. Identify how the program identified, mitigated, and tracked ESOH risks using the methodology in MIL-STD 882D (and DoDI 5000.2) and progress made during the award period.
-Identify how ESOH risks and technology requirements are reviewed at program technical reviews and at the appropriate level of the program review process.
-Discuss how high and serious risks are coordinated with the User Representative and formally accepted, and how they are presented at program reviews and fielding decisions. - 2.
-Did the program evaluate the system using the total systems approach to address potential risks which include: - a.
-All ESOH regulatory compliance requirements associated with the system throughout its life cycle, - b.
+- 1. Describe how the program identified, mitigated, and tracked ESOH risks using the methodology in MIL-STD 882D (and DoDI 5000.2) and progress made during the award period.
+Identify how the program reviewed ESOH risks and technology requirements at program technical reviews and at the appropriate level of the program review process.
+Discuss how the program coordinated high and serious risks with the user representative, how they formally accepted these risks, and how they presented these risks at program reviews and fielding decisions. - 2.
+How the program evaluated the system using the total systems approach to address potential risks which include: - a.
+All ESOH regulatory compliance requirements associated with the system throughout its life cycle; - b.
 Hazardous material use and hazardous waste generation; - c.
 Pollution (i.e. effluents, discharges, emissions, noise); - d.
 Safety (including system safety, explosives safety, ionizing and non-ionizing radiation); - e.
 Human health (associated with exposure to chemical, physical, biological, or ergonomic hazards, etc.); - f.
 Environmental and occupational noise; and impacts to the natural environment; and - g.
-National Environmental Policy Act (NEPA) analysis and impacts on the physical environment as appropriate. - 3.
-Describe key risk(s) identified, mitigations measures and level of success reducing the risk, user involvement in the process, and transferability within DoD. - 4.
-Describe potential life cycle cost avoidance from design and/or process changes identified to mitigate system-related ESOH risks over the life cycle.
+National Environmental Policy Act (NEPA)/EO 12114 analysis and impacts on the physical environment as appropriate. - 3.
+Describe key risks identified, mitigations measures and level of success reducing the risk, user involvement in the process, and transferability within DoD. - 4.
+Describe potential life cycle cost avoidance or savings from design and/or process changes identified to mitigate system-related ESOH risks over the life cycle.